 Here is the nitty-gritty part of the SDLC phases.
 The development starts once all the design requirements are completed.
 The software design will now be translated into code.

 Front-end developers will start to develop the necessary interfaces as well as the GUI to connect with the back-end.
 The database administrators create the necessary data needed as per the requirements.
-Developers also work together in creating unit tests for each component and review each other’s codes.
+Developers also work together in creating unit tests for each component and review each other’s code.
 They will also create a build to deploy the product to a project-specific environment.
 These steps can be iterated until all of the requirements are attained.

 This phase is also the end of the initial part of the development process before moving on to integration and testing.